 Raw Sugar—from Cane Only

-Almost ten types of raw sugar are listed below with various crystal size, molasses, and water content.
+Almost ten types of raw sugar are listed below with various crystal sizes, molasses, and water content.
 Liquid sweeteners are listed last in bold letters.
-With the exception of one brand (Florida Crystals), raw sugars are imported from other cane growing countries, such as Paraguay, Brazil, Malawi and Mauritius.
+With the exception of one brand (Florida Crystals), raw sugars are imported from other cane-growing countries, such as Paraguay, Brazil, Malawi, and Mauritius.

-Organic raw sugars and syrups made from organic sugar cane or sugar beets.
-They are processed, handled, and packaged according to the USDA's National Organic Program (NOP).
+Organic raw sugars and syrups come out of organic sugar cane or sugar beets.
+They must be processed, handled, and packaged according to the USDA's National Organic Program (NOP).
 Organic raw sugar is the starting point for organic powdered, organic light brown, and organic dark brown sugars.
 Learn more here: Organic Sugar: What Does it Actually Mean?

 1. Midsize crystals: turbinado, evaporated (dehydrated, dried) cane juice =>

 2. Coarse crystals: demerara, washed, turbinado, evaporated cane juice =>

 7. Raw or demerara sugar cubes =>

 8. Raw cane syrup (organic cane or invert syrup) =>

 9. Organic (blackstrap) molasses =>